 We have our own database of companies and SEC filings, so you can access as-reported financials at any time.
 When new filings are submitted to the SEC, that data is available to you, on average, within fifteen minutes.

-Here are a few useful links to get you started:
+Here are a few other useful links:

 Software Development Kits